SumoLogic/sumologic-documentation/docs/apm/traces/get-started-transaction-tracing/opentelemetry-instrumentation/kubernetes.md

 <p> <a href="/docs/beta"><span className="beta">Beta</span></a> </p>

-Setting up Tracing instrumentation for Java, Python and NodeJS applications deployed in Kubernetes just got easier.
+Setting up Tracing instrumentation for Java, Python, NodeJS and .Net applications deployed in Kubernetes just got easier.
 In a few simple steps, with the [OpenTelemetry-Operator](https://github.com/open-telemetry/opentelemetry-helm-charts/tree/main/charts/opentelemetry-operator) your application is automatically instrumented and your traces are sent to Sumo.

 ## Installation

+To enable the OpenTelemetry-Operator for the [Sumo Logic Kubernetes Collection](https://github.com/SumoLogic/sumologic-kubernetes-collection#sumologic-kubernetes-collection), you have to set `opentelemetry-operator.enabled=true`.
+OpenTelemetry Operator needs to know how to instrument containers.
+For this purpose `Instrumentation` resource has to be created in the namespace where you want to use auto-instrumentation.
-To enable the OpenTelemetry-Operator for the  [Sumo Logic Kubernetes Collection](https://github.com/SumoLogic/sumologic-kubernetes-collection#sumologic-kubernetes-collection), you have to set additional flags during the installation process.
-The operator will instrument containers belonging to namespaces provided in the `opentelemetry-operator.manager.env.WATCH_NAMESPACE` flag only.
-The value of the flag is backslash comma separated namespaces list, for example: `opentelemetry-operator.manager.env.WATCH_NAMESPACE="ns1\,ns2\,ns3"`.
+Setting `opentelemetry-operator.createDefaultInstrumentation=true` and `opentelemetry-operator.instrumentationNamespaces="ns1\,ns2"` will help with that.
+The value of the flag `opentelemetry-operator.instrumentationNamespaces` is backslash comma separated namespaces list, for example: `opentelemetry-operator.instrumentationNamespaces="ns1\,ns2\,ns3"`.

 1. Update dependencies:
  ```bash
  $ helm dependency update
  ```
 2. Installation/upgrade enabling operator and setting namespaces to watch.
 You can find more details about installing an OT collector in Kubernetes environments [here](/docs/apm/traces/get-started-transaction-tracing/set-up-traces-collection-for-kubernetes-environments).
-Make sure that `--wait` flag is set at the end.
  ```bash
  $ helm upgrade --install collection sumologic/sumologic \
  --namespace sumologic \